GLIMS-RGI/rgi_user_guide/_sources/06_dataset_summary.md

 # Summary statistics

-This section provides plots and tables summarizing some basic statistics of the RGI7 compared to RGI6.
+This section provides plots and tables summarizing some basic statistics of the RGI 7.0 compared to RGI 6.0.

 **Table**: Number of glaciers within intervals of the target year 2000 in RGI6 and RGI7